 When selecting your lighting kit, you’re faced with a LOT of options.
 We’re breaking down all the different types of lights available, and the ways you can work with them.
 You’ll learn the strengths and weaknesses of the lights, and everything else you need so you’ll know exactly what lights to choose for your kit in your project.

 When it comes to film lighting, there are a lot of terms used on set that you need to make yourself familiar with.
+So what are the most types of lighting in film?
 We’ve selected the most common terms and go through each of them so you have a good foundation.

 In setups with more than one source of artificial light the key light is usually the light source which has the largest overall effect on the image subject, highlighting it’s dimensions and overall form.
 Because of this, the term key light doesn’t refer to a specific type of lighting equipment and can be anything from a lamp to a camera mounted flash unit.